 By the way, the set also includes a grayscale option.

 Oh, I can hear your teacher brains clicking away out there!
 I would love it if you'd leave your ideas for using this game in a comment below!

-Get your copy of Capture My Heart at my TPT store, where I would so love if you'd rate this item and leave feedback - thanks!
+Get your free copy of Capture My Heart at my TPT store, where I would so love if you'd rate this item and leave feedback - thanks!